cdgco/VestaWebInterface/plugins/components/jquery/README.md

 grunt custom:-ajax,-css,-deprecated,-dimensions,-effects,-event/alias,-offset,-wrap
 ```

 For questions or requests regarding custom builds, please start a thread on the [Developing jQuery Core](https://forum.jquery.com/developing-jquery-core) section of the forum.
 Due to the combinatorics and custom nature of these builds, they are not regularly tested in jQuery's unit test process.
-The non-Sizzle selector engine currently does not pass unit tests because it is missing too much essential functionality.

 Running the Unit Tests
 --------------------------------------